 It is about getting to know.
 I find that photography, as with drawing, can help one to know the thing being photographed.
 I do not usually photograph that which I know.

 Q - How do you see your work with women on a personal level?

 I have always attempted to make my images with women personal and honest; strong engaged images rather than "beautiful pictures".
 Thankfully a quality of humour has also crept in at times.
 Like my depiction of the landscape, my work with naked women is becoming increasingly and intentionally political.
 I do not do pin-up or girly pix, I find them trite and dishonest.

-The women I have worked with since 1970 have engaged with the work willingly and have enjoyed the experience of being naked, the experience of being seen naked and the experience of being photographed naked.
-In most cases they have actively collaborated in the development of the work.
-Without this engaged participation and collaboration the pictures thus far could not have been made.
-In turn my response to the women who have worked with me over the years is an enormous level of respect for the women who feel comfortable with themselves and having the strength to be seen for themselves.
-The crucial word here is engaged, without subject engagement there is nothing.
+The women I have worked with since 1970 have engaged with the work willingly and have enjoyed the experience of being naked, of being seen naked and being photographed naked.
+In most cases they have actively engaged in the development of the work.
+Without this engagement the pictures could not have been made.
+In turn my response to the women who have worked with me over the years is an enormous level of respect for the women who have the courage to be seen for themselves.
+The crucial word here is engagement, without subject engagement there is nothing.

-It takes me a while to develop a feeling of ease with a new collaborator for the images to have engagement, In the beginning there is generally a feeling of awkwardity.
-I find portrait work with artists quite easy, but with normal people it is not so easy.
+Hoiwever, it generally takes me a while to develop a feeling of ease with a new collaborator for the images to have engagement, In the beginning there is generally a feeling of awkwardity.
+I find it easiest to work with women who have an arts background of some kind.
+I find portrait work with artists quite easy, but with normal people it is not easy.

 This openness and trust needs to work both ways of course, so I always make time for talking over coffee well before working.
 This is not just idle chatter, we discuss the ideas for the work and look at sketches.
-But once we start work the session usually goes its own way and usually plans get abandoned during the generation of new ideas and images.
-At the peak of my work I feel the work forms itself and I am merely the amanuensis.
+But once we start work the session usually goes its own way and usually plans get abandoned early on and new ideas and images occur unexpectedly.
+At the peak of (my) work I feel the images form themselves and I am merely the amanuensis.

 Q - How does your work fit with current arts practice?